 There are many things you should keep in mind when choosing the best food for diabetic cats.
 While the food needs to be high-quality, it also needs to be appropriate for a cat with diabetes.
 This is a lot of boxes to check, which can make finding food difficult.

 It is essential to select a food that is appropriate for your diabetic cat, as diet is essential for controlling this disease.
 In this section, we’ll take a look at some of the things you should be looking at when choosing diabetic cat food, as well as several decisions you may need to make about your cat’s food.

 Diabetic Diet Guidelines for Cats

-When choosing a diet for your diabetic feline, there are several things that you need to keep in mind.
-Most cats with diabetes do need to start a special diet.
-Diabetes affects a cat’s ability to use carbohydrates in their bloodstream as their cells become resistant to insulin.
-For this reason, their blood sugar (which is a gauge of how many carbs are in their bloodstream) will continue to rise.
+Cats with diabetes need to start a special, species-appropriate diet.
+Diabetes affects a cat’s ability to control carbohydrates in their bloodstream, as their cells become resistant to insulin.
+For this reason, their blood glucose (which is a gauge of how many carbs are in their bloodstream) will continue to rise.
 This can cause all sorts of problems, including organ damage.

 A diabetic cat should be consuming a diet that is high in protein and low in carbohydrates.
 Carbohydrates will raise your cat’s blood sugar, as they can no longer remove it from their system in a timely manner.
 Protein and fats will not cause their blood sugar to rise, so they should be receiving most of their calories from them.